Fitted Q-Iteration via Max-Plus-Linear Approximation: Variational max-plus FQI

 Similar to the MP-FQI algorithm, we incorporate the MP-linear approximation~\eqref{eq:mp-approx Q} for the Q-function.
 However, instead of the empirical BE~\eqref{eq:DP_empirical_2}, we aim to solve the empirical version of the \emph{variational} BE~\eqref{eq:var Bellman}, given by

 where

-is the \emph{emprical} MP inner product of $f,\tilde{f} \in \Rl^{\Z}$ computed over the sampled state-action space $\Z\sam$.
+is the \emph{empirical} MP inner product of $f,\tilde{f} \in \Rl^{\Z}$ computed over the sampled state-action space $\Z\sam$.
 Once again, we provide an alternative characterization of the preceding equation which forms the basis of the proposed algorithm.

 \begin{Prop}[MP empirical variational BE] Consider the matrices $F\sam$ and $G\sam$ in Proposition~\ref{prop:MP_Bellman}, and define the matrix $H\sam \in \Rl^{n\times q}$ with entries

 Set $F\sam^{H} = H\sam\tr \boxtimes F\sam \in \Rl^{q\times p} $ and $G\sam^{H} = H\sam\tr \boxtimes G\sam \in \Rl^{q\times p} $, and let $\bar{\theta} \in \R^p$ be a solution to the MP equation